EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/testing_code.md

 - [**Continuous Integration**][continuous-integration]
   - Continuous Integration is the process of continuously integrating code into the mainline of your code developments and thereby automate the build of the software as well as the tests the software in so-called Continuous Integration pipelines.

-## How do we automate tests of a Python application?

-### Description

-### Considerations

-### Solutions

-- [**Test Automation of Python applications with Pytest**][pytest]
-  - Pytest is a popular test framework for [Python][python] applications.
-- [**Continuous Testing of a Python application with GitHub Actions**][github-actions-for-python-tests]
-  - GitHub Actions can be used to automate your software tests that utilize Pytest as the test framework for a Python application.
-  - Your Pytest software tests are executed in a GitHub Actions CI pipeline and the results and feedback can be inspected in the CI job log.

 ## How to cite this page

 To be added.